blossm-network/toolbox/README.md

 #### Write-side organization

+* `domain`
-* `domain` - You can think of a `domain` as a labeled category of like *things*, where similar operations can be done to an instance of a particular thing.
-In the example above, you can imagine each event belonging to a "bicycle" `domain`.
+  You can think of a `domain` as a labeled category of like *things*, where similar operations can be done to an instance of a particular thing.
+In the example above, you can imagine these particular set of events with actions "paint" and "add-basket" belonging to a "bicycle" `domain`.

   Each `domain` has one `event-store` that stores similar events of various `roots`, and can have one `command-gateway` to allow external access to it's `commands`.

+* `service`
-* `service` - You can think of a `service` as a labeled category of `domains` that tend to be interdependant.
+  You can think of a `service` as a labeled category of `domains` that tend to be interdependant.
 In the example above, you can imagine the "bicycle" `domain` belonging to a "shop" `service`, which may also contain "helmet" and "lights" as other `domains`.

   Each `service` is made up of any number of interdependant `domains`, meaning any `commands` from within a `service` can freely log events to any of it's `event-stores`. `services` can also depend on functionality from other `services` unidirectionally.

+* `network`
-* `network` - You can think of the `network` as the top level container of your application.
-In the example above, you can imagine the "shop" `service` belonging to the "bicyclecity.com" `network`, which may also contain an "staff" service that manages functionality and events relating to hiring and scheduling.
-Each network is made up of any number of `services` who's `commands` can call each other directly without a gateway.
+  You can think of the `network` as the top level container of your application.
+In the example above, you can imagine the "shop" `service` belonging to the "bicyclecity.com" `network`, which may also contain a "staff" `service` that manages functionality and events relating to hiring and scheduling.

+  Each `network` is made up of any number of `services` whose `commands` can call each other directly without a gateway.
 The network can have up to 4 environments: `development`, `staging`, `sandbox`, and `production`.

 Here's a visual metaphor: